Flawless Physio Logo

 Posterior Tibial Tendonitis vs Achilles Tendonitis

-Posterior Tibial Tendonitis is a condition of the Posterior tibial tendon where the pain is commonly located on the inner ankle and medial arch of the foot.
-Achilles Tendonitis is a condition affecting the mid-portion of the Achilles Tendon, which is located on the back of the ankle, attaching the calf muscle complex to the heel bone.
+Posterior Tibial Tendonitis is a condition of the Posterior tibial tendon where the pain is commonly located on the inner ankle and medial arch of the foot whereas Achilles Tendonitis is a condition affecting the long tendon at the back of the ankle.

 Related Article: Symptoms and Treatment for Achilles Tendonitis